planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 **Pro:** fairly easy to learn with tutorials and at the [available short course](https://protege.stanford.edu/short-courses.php), supportive community

-**Possible Cons:** need to study the strucutre of other OBO ontologies to get your hierarchy correct, manage each term separately, one by one, lots of human time
+**Possible Cons:** need to study the structure of other OBO ontologies to get your hierarchy correct, manage each term separately, one by one, lots of human time

-_Fig 12.
+_Fig 13.
 Protégé_
 ![](ontology-images/protege.png)

 > View of the 'auricle' class.
 From the hierarchy you can see it is an 'organ'.
 It has a variety of annotation properties that you can see and edit in the 'Annotations' panel.
 How 'auricle' is related to other terms can be found in the 'Description' panel.